Mabel Bent

 Mabel Virginia Anna Bent (née Hall-Dare, a.k.a.
 Mrs J. Theodore Bent) (28 January 1847 – 3 July 1929), was an Anglo-Irish explorer, excavator, writer and photographer.
-With her husband, J. Theodore Bent (1852–1897), she spent two decades (1877–1897) travelling, collecting and researching in remote regions of the Eastern Mediterranean, Asia Minor, Africa, and Arabia.
+With her husband, J. Theodore Bent, she spent two decades (1877–1897) travelling, collecting and researching in remote regions of the Eastern Mediterranean, Asia Minor, Africa, and Arabia.

 Early life

-Hall-Dare was born on 28 January 1847, second daughter of Robert Westley Hall-Dare (1817–1866) and his wife Frances Anna Catherine (née Lambart) (c.
-1819–1862).
-Her birthplace was her grandfather’s estate, Beauparc, on the River Boyne in County Meath, Ireland.
-Shortly after her birth the family moved to Temple House, County Sligo, before re-locating in the early 1860s to County Wexford, acquiring the property that was later to become Newtownbarry House, in Newtownbarry (now the village of Bunclody).
-While a teenager, Hall-Dare suffered several bereavements, losing both her parents and her two brothers.
+Hall-Dare was born on 28 January 1847.
+Her birthplace was her grandfather's estate, Beauparc, on the River Boyne in County Meath, Ireland.
+Via her mother, Frances Anna Catherine Lambart, she descends from Oliver Lambart, 1st Lord Lambart, Baron of Cavan (died June 1618), English MP for Southampton (1597), Governor of Connaught (1601), Irish Privy Counsellor (1603).
+He is buried in Westminster Abbey.
+Shortly after her birth the Hall-Dares moved to Temple House, County Sligo, before re-locating in the early 1860s to County Wexford, acquiring the property that was later to become Newtownbarry House, in Newtownbarry (now the village of Bunclody).
+While young, Hall-Dare suffered several bereavements, losing both her parents and her two brothers.

 Hall-Dare and her sisters received education at home with private governesses and tutors.

 Married life

-Distant cousins (via the Lambarts), and having met in Norway, Hall-Dare married J. Theodore Bent on 2 August 1877 in the church of Staplestown, Co.
-Carlow, not far from Mabel’s Irish home.
-There was wealth on both sides, and the Bents set up home first at 43 Great Cumberland Place, near Marble Arch, in London, later moving closer to the Arch at number 13; Mabel remained in that same rented townhouse for 30 years after Theodore’s death in 1897, until her own death in 1929.
+Distant cousins (via the Lambarts), and having met in Norway, Hall-Dare married J. Theodore Bent on 2 August 1877 in the church of Staplestown, County Carlow, not far from Mabel's Irish home.
+There was wealth on both sides, and the Bents set up home first at 43 Great Cumberland Place, near Marble Arch, in London, later moving closer to the Arch at number 13; Mabel remained in that same rented townhouse for 30 years after Theodore's death in 1897, until her own death in 1929.

 Their first journeys took them to Italy at the end of the 1870s, Theodore, who read history at Oxford University, being interested in Garibaldi and Italian unification.

 In the winter of 1882/3, the Bents made a short tour of Greece and the Eastern Mediterranean, disembarking, on their way home, at the Cycladic islands of Tinos and Amorgos to witness the Easter celebrations.
 They returned late in the year to the same region, the Greek Cyclades, their accounts featuring in Theodore's work (1885) The Cyclades, or Life Among the Insular Greeks.
-It was during this trip that Mabel Bent began what she called her ‘Chronicles’, essentially her travel notes and diaries that her husband was to use on their return to aid him in writing his articles and papers.
+It was during this trip that Mabel Bent began what she called her 'Chronicles', essentially her travel notes and diaries that her husband was to use on their return to aid him in writing his articles and papers.
 Her collection of notebooks is now in the archives of the Hellenic and Roman Library, Senate House, London.
 Several of her letters home from Africa and Arabia are held in the Royal Geographical Society in London.